 If you are visiting my website looking to buy my books, you might wonder why there are no links to Amazon.
-After all, my books are on Smashwords, Barnes & Noble, Apple Books, Kobo, and Scribd.
+After all, my books are on Smashwords, Barnes & Noble, Apple Books, Kobo, Google Play Books, and Scribd.
 But not Amazon.

 If you just want to know the short of it, the answer is simple.
 If I publish erotica on Amazon under my pen name, J.D.
 Masterly, and Amazon decides to ban my account, then I as a person am banned forever.
 My entire account with Amazon would be banned, and all the other books I have written under other pen names will also be removed.
 I would never be able to publish on Amazon again, and my career as an author would be over.

 I cannot afford to risk that possibility, even if it is a slim possibility.

 If you want to know the full story, then sit back and read on.
 What I’m going to tell you may shock and surprise you.
 It might even upset you.